SmNIslam03/stroke-prediction-analysis/README.md

 # stroke-prediction-analysis
 The aim of this project is to predict the probability of having a stroke using a dataset from Kaggle.
-The model here will help uncover patterns that are to increase risks of strokes helping people make better health decisions.
+The model here will help uncover patterns that are to increase risks of strokes informing people of certain conditions and aspects of their lives that can have a sizeable impact on their health.
+This will help them make appropriate decisions regarding their health to avoid increasing the risk of developing a stroke.